lloydjatkinson/vue-frappe-gantt-demo/README.md

+> **Warning**
+> I no longer wish to work with Vue or maintain any Vue projects I have created due to growing frustration with the DX, the dev tooling situation, and it's community.
+Therefore this repository is unmaintained and archived.

 # vue-frappe-gantt-demo

 Find this useful?
 If I get enough funding I will implement and publish a Vue 3 Gantt component - I get a lot of interest and questions about making this demo a real component.